Clarifai/old-docs/workflow.md

 Workflow ID field, this will be used to make the API call, so make sure to give it something URL friendly!
 Included there, you will also a list that consists of a model field and a version associated with it.
 For the public models, you will be mandated to use the latest version.
-For your custom models, you will be able to <a href="/guide/models#list-model-versions">
-select the version of your model</a>.
+For your custom models, you will be able to [select the version of your model](models.md#list-model-versions)</a>.
 To add another model, you will just click underneath your latest addition on the "Add Model".
 The max limit of models associated with any given workflow is 5 models.
 If you would like to remove a model, there is a large X that will allow you to remove a model.
 Once you have finished adding everything,